 Young mathematicians are often overwhelmed when beginning their research careers.
 Some receive little guidance about initiating their research programs, either before or after earning their doctorates.
 Others end up in positions at colleges or universities where research is not a top priority, and so are isolated from other active researchers in their own fields or from any researchers at all.
 Programs exist at individual institutions and at the national level to assist young mathematicians with teaching and juggling the many demands on their time.
 Until now, there has been no national program that initiates them into a research community, guiding them to form working relationships with other researchers as they as they begin life as research mathematicians.
 The AMS has created such a program, funded by the National Science Foundation.
-For fullest consideration, proposals should be submitted to the AMS by September 15, 2014.

 The goal of the MRC program is to create research cohorts of young mathematicians that will sustain themselves over time, fostering joint research and coherent research programs that will, eventually, reach all research areas of mathematics.
 Of course, young mathematicians will be supported in other aspects of their professional careers, through interactions with senior researchers and their peers, gaining advice in subjects ranging from gaining tenure to writing grants.
 However, it is the formation of research cohorts that sets this program apart from any other (national) professional development programs for mathematicians that currently exist.